 You can’t go far in Ireland without catching a glimpse of a castle.
 With more than 30,000 castles in the country, it’s almost impossible to see them all.
 We’ve narrowed the list down to the greatest castles in Ireland so you know which ones to stop by and which ones to roll past.
-And what’s more, if you ever want to do more than just stop by, you could also spend the night in one of Ireland’s Castle Hotels.

 1. Blarney Castle